AckerlyXu/heima/articles/virtual-machines/windows/quick-create-portal.md

 ms.author: v-dazen
 ---

-# Create a Windows virtual machine with the Azure Portal
+# Create a Windows virtual machine with the Azure portal

-Azure virtual machines can be created through the Azure Portal.
+Azure virtual machines can be created through the Azure portal.
 This method provides a browser-based user interface for creating and configuring virtual machines and all related resources.
 This Quickstart steps through creating a virtual machine and installing a webserver on the VM.

 If you don't have an Azure subscription, create a [free account](https://www.azure.cn/pricing/1rmb-trial/?WT.mc_id=A261C142F) before you begin.

 ## Log in to Azure

-Log in to the Azure Portal at http://portal.azure.cn.
+Log in to the Azure portal at http://portal.azure.cn.

 ## Create virtual machine

-1. Click the **New** button found on the upper left-hand corner of the Azure Portal.
+1. Click the **New** button found on the upper left-hand corner of the Azure portal.

 2. Select **Compute**, select **Windows Server 2016 Datacenter**, and ensure that **Resource Manager** is the selected deployment model.
 Click the **Create** button.